 This adaptation of Stieg Larsson’s best-selling crime novel became one of the most talked-about cinematic events in Sweden of past years.
-It is something akin to a Swedish equivalent of a Harry Potter flick.
+It is somewhat akin to a Swedish equivalent of a Harry Potter flick.
 A grand story and a great many characters have been boiled down into a script; the Swedish acting elite appear in small roles, just as their British colleagues do in the Harry Potter films.
-The results are a protracted but solidly executed high-concept film.
+What we have here is a protracted but solidly executed high-concept film.

 Barrage of Swedish stars

 When first hearing that Nyqvist had been cast as Blomkvist, I was skeptical.
-He has little in common with the character as described in the book, but the writers have toned down the qualities that risk making Larsson’s alter ego look silly; this incarnation of Blomkvist is not seduced by every woman he meets and has a slightly less macho attitude, which suits Nyqvist and his laidback approach well.
-Rapace is perfect as Salander; vulnerable yet dangerous and wise from the cruel experiences that have marked her for life.
-Also fascinating for anyone Swedish to see this barrage of stars cast down to the smallest role, even though Lena Endre’s character vanishes a little too fast considering the important role she plays in the books.
+He has little in common with the character as described in the book, but the writers toned down the qualities that risk making Larsson’s alter ego look silly; this incarnation of Blomkvist is not seduced by every woman he meets and has a slightly less macho attitude, which suits Nyqvist and his laidback approach well.
+Rapace is perfect as Salander; vulnerable yet dangerous and wise from the cruel experiences that marked her for life.
+Also fascinating for anyone who’s Swedish to see this barrage of stars cast down to the smallest role… even though Lena Endre’s character vanishes a little too quickly considering the important role she plays in the books.
 I suppose it came out of necessity; the writers have made good choices in the transfer from novel to film, and the movie is probably even more exciting to anyone who hasn’t read the book.
-I am conflicted though regarding the final half hour; the movie feels complete enough and yet it continues with one epilogue after the other… still, there’s a need to finish all these plot lines.
-Director Niels Arden Oplev reinforces the spectacular aspects of the novel and piques one’s interest regarding the fate of Harriet Vanger.
-However, there are several sequences where the dramatic music score becomes a bit overbearing.

 The Girl With the Dragon Tattoo 2009-Sweden-Denmark-Germany.
 152 min.
 Color.
 Widescreen.
 Produced by Søren Staermose.
 Directed by Niels Arden Oplev.
 Screenplay: Niels Arden Oplev, Rasmus Heisterberg, Nicolaj Arcel.
 Novel: Stieg Larsson.
 Cast: Michael Nyqvist (Mikael Blomkvist), Noomi Rapace (Lisbeth Salander), Lena Endre (Erika Berger), Sven-Bertil Taube (Henrik Vanger), Peter Haber, Peter Andersson, Marika Lagercrantz… Ingvar Hirdwall, Björn Granath, Ewa Fröling, David Dencik, Stefan Sauk, Fredrik Ohlsson, Jacob Ericksson, Gunnel Lindblom, Reuben Sallmander, Alexandra Pascalidou.